Stepujacy/stepboard/README.md

 # stepboard
-A simple library for making a dashboard in a flash.
+A simple library for making a dashboard in a flask.